Embrace Fat Tuesday: 4 Festive Mardi Gras Activities ESL Students Love

 Build on those vital communication skills your students want to utilize more.

 Engage them on the topic of Mardi Gras and find out what they know through an open classroom discussion.
 After a bit of conversation, show them a video about Mardi Gras to expose them to the colors, costumes and traditions of the holiday.

 Note: Make sure you screen your videos before hand, since Mardi Gras can be a bit risqué.
 Here is a wonderful Mardi Gras video for all ages that you can utilize for this purpose in your classroom.
-For even more fun and native videos like the one before, be sure to explore the full library of FluentU.request a free trial here and explore all the other incredible ways FluentU can enhance the classroom experience.
+For even more fun and native videos like the one before, be sure to explore the full library of FluentU.
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language lessons.

 Jazzy ESL Lessons That Only Mardi Gras Can Teach

 There’s a wealth of ESL skills promoted in any holiday-themed lesson for you to toss your students’ ways like festive multicolored beads.